flackbash/Drumtronome/README.md

 Have you ever been annoyed by having to stop your paradiddles or rudiments in order to increase the tempo?
 This metronome allows you to specify tempo adjustments *before* you start playing.

-In addition to a simple speed trainer, which will automatically increase the tempo after a certain number of bars, Drumtronome has a unique speed template generator which enables you to create your very own, personalized tempo patterns and save them for later sessions.
+In addition to a simple speed trainer, which will automatically increase the tempo after a certain number of bars, Drumtronome has a unique speed template generator which enables you to create your very own tempo patterns and save them for later sessions.

 ## Use ##